susott/swing_dance_events/README.md

 * Add option to suggest edits of existing events
 * Make the page look nice
 * Possibly add capybara specs
-* Add hotwire / stimulus where it makes sense
+* Add turbo / stimulus where it makes sense
-* Fetch only new events
+* Upgrade to rails 8